Bank of America planning investment banking cuts

-(Reuters) - Bank of America Corp (BAC.N) is planning to cut about 300 jobs in its investment banking and capital markets group, as it struggles to rein in costs to make up for weak revenue growth, sources familiar with the situation said on Tuesday.
+May 1 (Reuters) - Bank of America Corp is planning to cut about 300 jobs in its investment banking and capital markets group, as it struggles to rein in costs to make up for weak revenue growth, sources familiar with the situation said on Tuesday.

 The layoffs are not nearly as eye-popping as the bank’s job cuts in areas like retail banking.
 Wall Street companies have broadly been looking at cutting jobs recently.